 Anonymous complaints (where the person making the complaint does not give their name) will not normally be actioned.
 If however, the information given relates to professional misconduct or serious allegations about an accredited course provider's fitness to practise, we will investigate the complaint.

 While there are no time limits on complaints, we recommend all complaints are made as near to the event as possible to ensure that evidence and details are up to date.

 Complainants will be kept up to date with any ongoing investigations and the its progress.

-If you have a complaint but not sure of the next step The Registrar and FHT staff will offer advice and guidance to how to deal with a complaint and best way forward to resolve it.
-FHT offers Helpline that is available to call and discuss your complaint with the Registrar or FHT Staff.
+If you have a complaint but are not sure of the next step the Registrar and FHT staff can offer advice and guidance on how to deal with a complaint and the best way forward to resolve it.
+The FHT offers a helpline that is available to call and discuss your complaint with the Registrar or FHT staff.
 Please call 023 8062 4350 if you wish to discuss a complaint.
 Please note, you will still be required to complete the Complaint Form.

 If it is necessary for the complaint to go to a hearing, the Registrar will give 1-2-1 support, guidance and advice to both parties about what to expect during the hearing and its processes.
 The Registrar can assess any individual requirements and this will be done on a case-by-case basis.

 If you have completed the course provider's own complaints process and the outcome was not satisfactory, you can complete the FHT complaints form below, which will allow the FHT to mediate the situation and attempt to achieve a more suitable resolution to the issue.